jmadrek/vigilant-robot/x_team_style_guide.md

 ### Examples

-* classes - use Javadoc formatting before each constructor
+* classes - use Javadoc formatting before each class
 * fields // key: variable to store the value of this node
 * constructors  - use Javadoc formatting before each constructor
-* methods  - use Javadoc formatting before each constructor
+* methods  - use Javadoc formatting before each method
 * coding style (brackets, horizontal, and vertical spacing) for:
   * if statements - bracket same line as statement header end bracket new line
   * switch statement - bracket same line as statement header end bracket new line